Skip to Main Content

 Online high-yield savings accounts typically pay a much higher APY than traditional savings accounts.

-Many high-yield savings accounts offer digital tools that allow you to manage your savings easily through your computer, smartphone or tablet.
+Many high-yield savings accounts come with digital tools that allow you to manage your savings easily through your computer, smartphone or tablet.

 High-yield savings accounts at most banks and credit unions are insured by the federal government, meaning your money is safe.

-Unlike with a certificate of deposit, funds in a high-yield savings account are easily accessible.
+Unlike with a CD, funds in a high-yield savings account are easily accessible.

 Cons